pawan1498/Notes/git.md

 ## Rebase
 - Rebase have linear commit history
 - It overwrite the commit history i.e first it remove all commits of base branch and add it to the bottom fff

+## revert
+- revert can be use on a specific commit, it create a new commit which revert the commit you provide.